 - 1.2.7 Nikon D5600 vs Nikon D5500

 - 1.2.8 Similarities between Nikon D5600 & Nikon D5500

 - 1.2.9 Dissimilarities between Nikon D5600 & Nikon D5500

 - 1.2.10 Why Should You Choose Nikon D5600 over Nikon D5500 ?

 - 1.3 Final Verdict

-All entry level photographers should read the Nikon D5600 review at least once before choosing any other camera model.
+All entry-level photographers should read the Nikon D5600 review at least once before choosing any other camera model.
 Because.
-Especially for entry level photographers Nikon launched its D5600 model on November 2016.
-And this model replaced the older D5500 with new features and specification.
+Especially for entry-level photographers, Nikon launched its D5600 model in November 2016.
+And this model replaced the older D5500 with new features and specifications.